amices/webmice/README.md

-# *webmice*: Experimental REST API
+# `webmice`: Experimental REST API for Multivariate Imputation by Chained Equations

 <a title="Five by Five, CC0, via Wikimedia Commons" href="https://commons.wikimedia.org/wiki/File:API_-_The_Noun_Project.svg"><img width="110" alt="API - The Noun Project" src="https://upload.wikimedia.org/wikipedia/commons/thumb/f/f6/API_-_The_Noun_Project.svg/512px-API_-_The_Noun_Project.svg.png"></a>
 <a href="https://amices.org/mice/"><img src="https://github.com/amices/mice/blob/master/man/figures/logo.png?raw=true" width="100" /></a>

 ## Summary

-We provide a very easy example of a REST API for the R package *mice*.
+We provide a very easy example of a REST API for the R package `mice`.
 The HTTP server is run locally on http://localhost:8080/ and also runs a Swagger API endpoint on http://localhost:8080/doc.

 ## Start the REST API
 ### Docker